ReedOlm/Cooking-Companion/README.md

   - [x] Load data based on search
   - [x] Allow user to go into edit/view mode on a recipe
   - [x] Allow user to delete a recipe permanently with a simple confirmation.
+  - [ ] Fix bug when deleting that adds a line to recipes!
 - [ ] Beautify UI
 - [ ] Comment Code Better